 Even when it means we feel uncomfortable letting others down, even when it means for a time we might just have to walk alone, as there is a big difference between being with someone and feeling alone, and being alone, yet not feeling lonely.
 We have to say no even when it means we become an outcast to those we’ve said no to, even when it means losing people, most often saying no will lose the negative people who we need to stay away from anyway.
 Caring people who respect us, people who take the time to understand our no, as we do theirs will walk with us.

 We need to have the strength, and the courage to say no to those things we know are not right, the strength to say no to the people who may walk out on us.
 Those people are not for us.
 We need to say no to those who continue to show us we don’t matter to them.

 To those who guilt trip us, those who silent treatment us and punish us for saying no to them, they have no place in our future, they do not respect or value us, and they will not have any value in our future, it might be painful, it might be hard to walk away, but we need to walk away, and do so safely.

 The future quality of your life and your happiness requires you to have the courage to walk away from those who are unwilling or unable to understand your no’s.

-If something doesn’t feel right or doesn’t serve you, you need to find a million ways to say no and stick to your no, your ability to say no will add great wisdom, value, great change and even better results in time for you and your inner peace and inner happiness.
+If something doesn’t feel right or doesn’t serve you, you need to find a million ways to say no and stick to your no. Your ability to communicate no will add great wisdom, value, great change and even better results in time for you and your inner peace and inner happiness.

-The difference between genuine people and manipulators will show because your choices will be different, you’ll no longer need to question those red flags, as the first time you say no, their reactions will be the deal-breaker as to whether you stay or walk away.
+The difference between genuine people and manipulators will be because your choices will be different.
+You’ll no longer need to question those red flags, as the first time, you say no, their reactions will be the deal-breaker as to whether you stay or walk away.

 How to spot a narcissist, say no and observe their reactions.